brndnmtthws/brndn-io/content/posts/the-stoics-invented-cbt/index.md

 Seneca advised this type of cognitive reframing when he wrote: "We suffer more often in imagination than in reality."[^5] This mirrors the CBT technique of reality-testing catastrophic thoughts.

 The next time you feel upset about something, try this Stoic-inspired CBT exercise: Ask yourself, "Is this worth being disturbed about?
 What evidence supports my interpretation?
 What alternative views might be more accurate or helpful?"
-Simply recognizing your thought patterns is the first step toward the tranquility that Stoics called *ataraxia* and modern therapists might describe as emotional regulation.
+Even that brief pause can keep a thought from dragging you around.

-By practicing these principles regularly, you'll develop greater resilience and equanimity—virtues the Stoics prized and that modern psychology confirms lead to improved well-being[^6].
+Practice it regularly and you'll probably start noticing the thought a little earlier, before it turns into a whole spiral.[^6]

 [^1]: David, D., Cristea, I., & Hofmann, S. G. (2018).
 Why Cognitive Behavioral Therapy Is the Current Gold Standard of Psychotherapy.
 Frontiers in Psychiatry, 9, 4.
 [^2]: Epictetus. *Enchiridion*, 5.